Jump to ↓

 • Business text messaging (SMS)

-• Live chat messaging
+• Live website chat

 • Social media messaging

-Genesys self service
+Genesys self service\

 Omnichannel Routing (also called Intelligent or Smart Routing) directs customer service requests across voice and digital channels within a single pane of glass, showing agents relevant CRM data, notes, and interaction history within a unified interface.
-This high-level context improves resolution rates and ensures agents are prepared for every call, eliminating the need for customers to repeat themselves to multiple agents.
+This high-level context improves CSAT scores, , ensures agents are prepared for every conversation, and increases first contact resolution (FCR) rates. , CCaaS platforms combine omnichannel functionality with tools such as custom agent dashboards, AI analytics, automated Agent Assist, and more.

 3. Consistent Employee Training and Onboarding